MarioPoneder/web3-transaction-simulator/README.md

 ## How does it work?
 Simulating a transaction can be broken down into the following steps:
-1. Start a local [Hardhat](https://github.com/NomicFoundation/hardhat) network instance which forks the current state of the mainnet.
+1. Start a local [Accelerated Hardhat](https://github.com/MarioPoneder/accelerated-hardhat) network instance which forks the current state of the mainnet.
 2. Redirect your Web3 wallet to your local simulator node at `http://localhost:8545` (RPC URL).
 3. Execute the transaction and review the outcomes.

 ## Prerequisites

 ### Install dependencies
-Assuming you have [Node.js](https://nodejs.org) installed, run the following command to install the required packages including Hardhat:
+Assuming you have [Node.js](https://nodejs.org) installed, run the following command to install the required packages including [Accelerated Hardhat](https://github.com/MarioPoneder/accelerated-hardhat):
 ```sh
 $ npm install
 ```